Banastre Tarleton: Subsequent operations

-In South Carolina, to deny resupply of food and horses, cause attrition and reduce reconnoitering, Tarleton's British Legion were harried by Francis Marion, an American militia commander who practiced guerrilla warfare against the British.
-Throughout the campaigns, Tarleton was unable to capture him or thwart his operations.
+In South Carolina, Tarleton's British Legion were harried by Francis Marion, an American militia commander who practiced guerrilla warfare against the British, in order to deny resupply of food and horses, cause attrition and reduce reconnoitering.
+Throughout the campaigns, Tarleton was unable to capture Marion or thwart his operations.
 Marion's local popularity among anti-British South Carolinians ensured continual aid and comfort for the American cause.
 In contrast, Colonel Tarleton alienated the colonial citizens with arbitrary confiscations of cattle and food stocks.

 At Camden, Tarleton's cavalry delivered the coup de grace against the Continental army when they charged into the rear of the Continental line.
 The Continental troops broke and fled, and were pursued for more than twenty miles.
-All the baggage and ordnance of the Continental army were captured.
-Cornwallis, in his despatch of 21 August, again commended Tarleton's "capacity and vigour".
+All the baggage and ordnance of the Continental army were captured, earning Tarleton a commendation from Cornwallis.

 On 22 August, he was promoted to major in the 79th Regiment of Foot (Royal Liverpool Volunteers).
 He defeated Thomas Sumter at Fishing Creek, also called Catawba Fords, but was less successful when he encountered the same general at Blackstock's Farm in November 1780.

 On 17 January 1781, Tarleton's forces were virtually destroyed by American Brigadier General Daniel Morgan at the Battle of Cowpens.
 Tarleton and about 200 men escaped the battlefield.

-Lieutenant Colonel William Washington commanded the rebel cavalry; to deprive the rebels of leadership he was targeted by the British commander and two of his men.

-Tarleton was stopped by Washington himself, who attacked him with his sabre, calling out, "Where is now the boasting Tarleton?"
-A cornet of the 17th, Thomas Patterson, rode up to strike Washington but was shot by Washington's orderly trumpeter.

-Washington survived this assault and in the process wounded Tarleton's right hand with a sabre blow, while Tarleton creased Washington's knee with a pistol shot that also wounded his horse.
-Washington pursued Tarleton for sixteen miles, but gave up the chase when he came to the plantation of Adam Goudylock near Thicketty Creek.
-Tarleton was able to escape capture by forcing Goudylock to serve as a guide.